Detecting kinematic boundary surfaces in phase space: particle mass measurements in SUSY-like events: Introduction

 The first step of this program was already accomplished in our earlier paper \cite{Debnath:2016mwb}, building on the idea originally proposed in \cite{Debnath:2015wra} for finding ``edges" in two-dimensional stochastic distributions of point data.
-Ref.~\cite{Debnath:2015wra} suggested that interesting features in the data, e.g., edge discontinuities, kinks, and so on, can be identified by analyzing the geometric properties of the Voronoi tessellation \cite{Voronoi} of the data.
-The volume $v_i$ of a given Voronoi cell generated by a data point at some location $\vec{r}_i$ provides an estimate of the functional value of the number density $\rho$ at that location, \beq \rho (\vec{r}_i) \sim \frac{1}{v_i}. \eeq Therefore, in order to obtain an estimate of $|\vec {\nabla} \rho(\vec{r})|$, we can construct variables which compare the properties of the Voronoi cell and its direct neighbors.
+Ref.~\cite{Debnath:2015wra} suggested that interesting features in the data, e.g., edge discontinuities, kinks, and so on, can be identified by analyzing the geometric properties of the Voronoi tessellation \cite{Voronoi} of the data.\footnote{We note the existence of efficient codes for finding Voronoi tessellations in the form of the {\tt qHULL} algorithms~\cite{qhull}.
+Wrappers that allow the use of these algorithms in many frameworks also exist, and in this work we use a private {\tt Python} code to compute the geometric attributes of the Voronoi cells.} The volume $v_i$ of a given Voronoi cell generated by a data point at some location $\vec{r}_i$ provides an estimate of the functional value of the number density $\rho$ at that location, \beq \rho (\vec{r}_i) \sim \frac{1}{v_i}. \eeq Therefore, in order to obtain an estimate of $|\vec {\nabla} \rho(\vec{r})|$, we can construct variables which compare the properties of the Voronoi cell and its direct neighbors.
 Among the different options investigated in Refs.~\cite{Debnath:2015wra,Debnath:2015hva}, the relative standard deviation (RSD), $\bar\sigma_i$, of the volumes of neighboring cells, was identified as the most promising tagger of edge cells.
 The RSD was defined as follows.
 Let $N_i$ be the set of neighbors of the $i$-th Voronoi cell $C_i$, with volumes, $\{v_j\}$, for $j\in N_i$.
 The RSD, $\bar\sigma_i$, is now defined by

 where we have normalized by the average volume of the set of neighbors, $N_i$, of the $i$-th cell

 Subsequently, in \cite{Debnath:2016mwb} we showed that this procedure for tagging edge cells can be readily extended to three-dimensional point data, as is the case here.
 The end result of the method was a set of Voronoi cells which have been tagged as ``edge cell candidates" since their values of $\bar\sigma_i$ were above the chosen threshold \cite{Debnath:2016mwb}.
 With the thus obtained set of edge cells in hand, it appears that we are in a perfect position to perform a mass measurement, simply by finding the set of values for $\{m_A,m_B,m_C,m_D\}$ which maximize the overlap between our tagged edge cells and the hypothesized surface ${\cal S}$.
 We have checked that this approach indeed works and gives a reasonable estimate of the true mass spectrum.
 However, here we prefer to suggest a slightly modified alternative, which accomplishes the same goal, but with somewhat better precision.